 Sheevaplug: The Good, Bad, and Unknown

-The Sheevaplug is a very small embedded computer (actually one of the first such computers on the market), running a 1.2 GHz Marvell Kirkwood 6281 ARM-compatible CPU.
-It can run Linux distros based on Debian such as Ubuntu (up to version 9.04) and features basic network connectivity, USB, and an SD card slot.
+The SheevaPlug is a very small embedded computer (actually one of the first such computers on the market), running a 1.2 GHz Marvell Kirkwood 6281 ARM-compatible CPU.
+It can run Linux distros based on Debian such as Ubuntu (up to version 9.04) and features gigabit networking, USB, and an SD card slot.

 This device seemed the ultimate low footprint and portable Linux box to carry around in pen testing, data storage at home etc… using pwnie express suite or Debian with a few tools.